 Large-cell (undifferentiated) carcinoma

-This type of carcinoma accounts for around 10% of all lung cancer cases.
+This type of carcinoma accounts for around

 It can appear anywhere in the lungs and grows rapidly.
 This makes it difficult to treat.

 A layer of cells called the mesothelium surrounds the lungs, heart, abdomen, and other organs.
 The pleura, a type of mesothelium, surrounds the lungs.